NthBox/extra-vision-ai/docs/debug/local-inference-coreml-transition-debug-troubleshoot.md

 - **Preprocessing Optimization**: Identified that image resizing is a bottleneck.
 Resolved by integrating `vision-camera-resize-plugin` which uses GPU/Metal for scaling before passing to CoreML.
 - **Xcode Linking Issues**: Encountered `TypeError` during prebuild when linking folders as files.
 Resolved by setting `lastKnownFileType` to `wrapper.mlpackage` in the pbxproj manipulation logic.
 - **Header Not Found Error**: Encountered `'VisionCamera/Frame.h' file not found` during EAS build.
 This was traced back to missing `react-native-worklets-core`, which is a required peer dependency for VisionCamera v4 Frame Processors.
+- **Zombie Reference Removal**: Fixed persistent "Build input file cannot be found" errors by aggressively purging existing `PBXFileReference` and `PBXBuildFile` entries for the model from the `project.pbxproj` before adding fresh ones.
+- **Deterministic UUIDs**: Switched to using stable, manually managed UUIDs for the model file and build file references within the config plugin to ensure perfect linkage between the file reference and the resources build phase.

 ## Approaches That Worked
 - **Hybrid Native Bridge**: Using the `vision-camera-resize-plugin` in the JS worklet and defining a clear Swift interface for the CoreML prediction.